IsaacLaquerre/prntscCrawler/images/images.md

 # images folder
-Here is where the images you download will be stored sperated into numbered `log` folders (e.g.: log1)
+Here is where the images your download will be stored sperated into numbered `log` folders (e.g.: log1)